imanghafoori1/laravel-widgetize/README.md

 {
     protected $template = 'widgets.recentProducts.blade.php'; // referes to: views/widgets/recentProducts.blade.php
     protected $cacheLifeTime = 1; // 1(min) ( 0 : disable, -1 : forever)
-    protected $friendlyName = 'A Friendly Name Here'; // Showed in html Comments protected $context_as = '$recentProducts'; // you can access $recentProducts in view file (default: $data)
+    protected $context_as = '$recentProducts'; // you can access $recentProducts in view file (default: $data)

-    // The data returned here would be available in widget view file.
+    // The data returned here would be available in widget view file automatically.
     // You can use dependancy injection here like you do in your typical controllers. public function data($param1=5)
     {